Act of kindness by former OU football player goes viral

-A woman has shared her encounter with “an angel,” who just so happens to be a former University of Oklahoma football player, after she almost had to miss her flight back home – and it is now going viral.
+A woman has shared her airport encounter with “an angel,” who just so happens to be a former University of Oklahoma football player now in the NFL, after she almost had to miss her flight back home – and it is now going viral.

 On May 30, Delilah Cassidy tweeted about “the most amazing thing” that happened to her.
-She said it all started when she learned about American Airlines’s new policy of passengers having to pay to take carry-ons onto planes.
+She said it all started when she learned about American Airlines’ new policy of passengers having to pay to take carry-on luggage onto planes.

 Cassidy said she put all of her belongings into just one bag but it ended up being too big.
 So, the airlines proceeded to charge her $50 – except they didn’t take cash, which was all she had, having just returned from Europe.